Advisers: Patrick Frierson (Philosophy) and Noah Leavitt (Assistant Dean for Student Engagement)

 After spending three years in residence at Whitman in any of the liberal arts, the student will enroll not only in law courses at Columbia but also, after the first year of regular law courses, in other professional or graduate-level courses selected in consultation with Whitman College.

 Columbia is one of the nation’s most selective law schools.
 The program is thus designed for students with high academic credentials, combined with qualities of leadership and maturity that show promise for outstanding professional service.
+The majority of Columbia Law School students have at least a 3.7 GPA and a LSAT score of 172.
+To be competitive in this process, Whitman applicants should match or exceed these quantitative indicators of academic performance.

 Requirements for satisfactory completion of the bachelor’s degree portion of this combined program are determined by Whitman.
 Requirements which should be completed during the first three years in order to qualify as an applicant are set forth in guidelines available from the prelaw advisers.
 It is important to study these requirements, as well as those of the student’s contemplated field of major study, as early in the years at Whitman as possible.
 Planning is essential and needs to be started either late in the first year or early in the sophomore year.